Micro-Dose Could be the Answer For Your Budget and Your Pain

 Everyone is different, so that means that the amount of cannabis you’ll need to properly microdose your condition will be individual.
 The best way to find out how much you need is by trial and error.
 On a weekend when you don’t have anywhere to go, experiment by getting total relief and high, then dial that back until you are able to have relief without getting high.

 Vaping and smoking flower can be another way to figure out dosing.
 Start by taking just a couple of “sips” from the vape pen or a couple of puffs from a joint.
-Wait 20 minutes and see how you feel.
+Wait twenty minutes and see how you feel.
 Are you symptoms relieved?
 If not, keep going.

-Benefits of Microdosing
+Benefits of and Science Behind Microdosing With Cannabis

 Cannabis in small doses can’t be that effective, can it?
 Actually, it can.